Distribution System Topology Detection Using Consumer Load and Line Flow Measurements

-In the near noiseless case, the flow based approximate MAP detector performs identically to the combinatorial map detector, in both $G_1$ and $G_2$.
+In the near noiseless case, the flow based approximate ML detector performs identically to the combinatorial map detector, in both $G_1$ and $G_2$.
 This is because the 'noisy-flow' values are very close to their correct values of zero.
-For this reason, the maximum weighted spanning tree algorithm can correctly reconstruct the correct spanning tree.

 In the high noise case, the algorithm fails worst in the high cycle count graph $G_1$, where the maximum spanning tree graphs very rarely match with the maximum likelihood output.
-In $G_2$, however the two are nearly identical since the tree does not involve many Subsequent local search leads to an improvement in the mean missed detection rate.
+In $G_2$, however the two are nearly identical.